 - Disrespect, abusive words, or actions Students shall respect other students, faculty, and staff by utilizing appropriate language and actions at all times.
 (Eph.
 4:29, Rom.
-12:10, Heb.
-13:17) - Bullying/Harassment- Students shall not engage in any form of harassment, which includes bullying, hazing, teasing or any other behavior that creates an environment of intimidation.
+12:10) - Bullying/Harassment- Students shall not engage in any form of harassment, which includes bullying, hazing, teasing or any other behavior that creates an environment of intimidation.
 Students may not covertly take pictures, digital or video recordings without a person's permission.
 See the Antiharassment Policy at the end of this section for additional information.
 (Eph.
 4:29-32, I Pet.
-2:1) - Cheating/Plagarism -The first time a student is caught cheating, parents will be contacted by the teacher, a demerit will be given, and a reduced grade (20 point off to a grade of zero) may be given for the work.
+2:1) - Cheating -The first time a student is caught cheating and/or plagarizing, parents will be contacted by the teacher, a demerit will be given, and a grade consequence will occur up to a grade of a zero.
 The teacher may also have the student redo their work or a portion of it.
 The second time a student is caught cheating, the parents will be contacted by the administration, a zero will be given for the work, and an after-school detention may be assigned.
 The student will automatically be placed on disciplinary probation.
 This policy will be carried out for any student who is involved in cheating on an exam, test, quiz, report, homework, or other assigned work by the teacher.
 Any student who willingly provides answers for another student may receive the same discipline.
 (Ex.
 20:15, Eph.
 4:28) - Fighting Students shall not fight or attempt to cause bodily harm to another student.
 If a student attempts to promote a fight, the other student should walk away and report the incident to a faculty member.
 Student(s) involved in fighting will be reported to the principal.
 Both students, under most circumstances, may be disciplined when involved in a fight.
 (Mat.
 5:39, Gal.
 5:22-23, Eph.
 4:31) - Internet Inappropriate Usage Students shall not use the internet inappropriately.
 Inappropriate may be defined as using offensive language, making threats, posting sexually suggestive material, posting/viewing/live streaming offensive videos/photos, gossiping, harassing, humilitating, embarrassing, slandering, taking the Lord's name in vain, visiting pornographic websites, or any other activity that is not honoring to the Lord.
 (I Thes.
 5:15, Phil.2:3, Ex.
 20:7, Eph.
-5:4)
+5:4) - Plagarism Students are not allowed to use Artificial Intelligence (AI) for any academic work unless directed by their teacher.
+Submitted assignments must always be the original work of the student, or appropriately cited following APA/MLA styleguide.
+All work may be evaluated by using authenticity verification technology.
+Violation of this policy will be handled similar to issues of cheating.
+This policy is subject to updates at any time.